weibeld/keyboard-inspector/README.md

 ### Actions of a TTY Device

 What does a TTY device actually do?
-From a high-level view, it does two things.
-First, it receives characters from the terminal keyboard (with hardware terminals they were received on a RS-232 serial port, with terminal emulators it is some other interface) and writes characters to its driver *read* interface (represented by the `/dev/tty*` file).
-Second, it reads characters from its driver *write* interface (also represented by the `/dev/tty*` file) and sends characters to the terminal screen.
+From a high-level view, it does two things:

+- Reading characters from the terminal keyboard (with hardware terminals they were received on a RS-232 serial port, with terminal emulators it is some other interface), and writing  characters to the driver interface (represented by the `/dev/tty*` file).
+- Reading characters from the driver interface (also represented by the `/dev/tty*` file), and writing characters to the terminal screen.

-However, the TTY device does something more between these read and write step.
+However, the TTY device does some more things between these read and write actions.
 Namely, it interprets and processes input characters (received from the keyboard), and the same applies (in a more limited way) to output characters (to be sent to the screen).
 This is shown in the following diagram:

 ![](img/tty-io-processing.png)